eli6s/bloodX/README.md

 # bloodX
 Developed by a classmate and I, bloodX is a fully functioning blood bank webapp, which served as our final project for BT3.
-The comprehensive list of setup instructions below can also be found on page 27 in the [report](report.pdf).

 ## Prerequisites
 - WampServer 3.3.x
 - C++ Redestributable (2005 - present)